Important Leasing Information

 For apartments that have returning residents, students can view roommate attributes via the MyDRL portal.
 After logging in, select “Commons / Courtyards MyDRL Portal.”
 Under that section, select the menu icon (3 bars in the top left corner) and select “Roommate Matching.”
 You will be able to select your search criteria, or view resident attributes by room.

 Subletting means that you being allowed by someone to use their apartment that they are renting for a period of time in return for payment.
 When subletting the lease holder is still financially responsible for the apartment and any damages that might occur even though someone else is living there.
-Please review the section on “Illegal Re-leasing” for more information on this process.
+Please review the section on “Illegal Subletting” for more information on this process.
 Subletting is not permitted at South Campus Commons.

-Re-leasing is the official process of transferring financial responsibility for a South Campus Commons lease to another eligible student prior to the lease end date in July.
+Lease Transfer is the official process of transferring financial responsibility for a South Campus Commons lease to another eligible student prior to the lease end date in July.
 Any students who study abroad, graduate, withdraw from the University, or need to leave due to financial constraints, must use this process.
-Once and apartment is re-leased, the lease is formally ended for the original resident, which means that they will no longer have access to that space and community services and they are released from the financial obligation.
+Once and apartment lease is transferred, the lease is formally ended for the original resident, which means that they will no longer have access to that space and community services and they are released from the financial obligation.
 The re-lessor is then fully financially responsible and receives full rights of access to the space and corresponding services.

 - Step 1: Lease Holder finds a Re-lessor (an eligible student who is interested in taking over your lease).
 It is the Lease Holder’s exclusive responsibility to find a Re-lessor.